things-nyc/bridge/README.md

 2. **Operation:** the program monitors all the serial ports concurrently.

-   * unsolicited messages from the radio are checked to see if they're downlinks.
+   * Unsolicited messages from the radio are checked to see if they're downlinks.
 If so, the port number is used to select a given serial port/router, and the data is forwarded.

-   * characters from the router serial ports are collected into uplinks that are sent on port `n`, where `n` is the router number.
+   * Characters from the router serial ports are collected into uplinks that are sent on port `n`, where `n` is the router number.
 Because of the long delays involved in LoRaWAN uplinks, we have to maintain a queue of commands to the radio; this handles both long messages from an individual router, and situations where multiple routers talk at the same time (for example, after a power failure).

-   We guess that the uplink direction may require a limited queue depth to avoid denial of service if multiple routers are jabbering concurrently; we may need in the future to allow the LoRaWAN network to quench all routers except one of interest.
+   We guess that the uplink direction may require a limited queue depth to avoid denial of service if multiple routers are jabbering concurrently.

+   We may need in the future to allow the LoRaWAN network to quench all routers except one of interest.
 This is not implemented yet.

 ## Radio driver